Bad credit loans

 How easy is it to get a loan with bad credit?

-Easy’s a relative term here and there are a couple of things that’ll affect how likely you are to be accepted:
+Easy is a relative term and there are a couple of things that’ll affect how likely you are to be accepted:

 1. How bad your credit history is.
-For example, one late payment four months ago will have much less of an impact on your chances than, say, a County Court Judgement (CCJ) last week.
+For example, one late payment four months ago will have much less of an impact on your chances than a recent County Court Judgement (CCJ).
+You can check your credit score for free with our partner, CredAbility.

 2. Who you apply with.
-Some providers don’t lend to people with a bad credit history, others do.
-We don’t believe your past actions should shape your future so getting a loan with bad credit could still be easy with us.
+Some providers don’t lend to people with poor credit, others do.
+You might find lenders who offer you credit at a higher interest rate.
+We don’t believe your past actions should shape your future so getting a loan with a bad credit rating could still be easy with us.

-To make things even simpler though, it’s well worth spending some time working on your credit score before you start applying for any type of loan.
+To make things easier, it’s well worth spending some time working on your credit rating before you start applying for any type of loan.
 Here are a few pointers:

 - Stick to all your credit commitments on time and in full